 or wondered what he’d bothered living for.

-The poem balances a hard-hitting throe of mortality – a stench so extreme it extends to taste – with subtle, understated sympathy.
+The poem balances a hard-hitting throe of mortality – a stench so extreme it has taste – with subtle, understated sympathy.

-It’s an inconspicuous, almost anonymous locale for an inconspicuous, almost anonymous man – a man so inconsequential that it took months (and some help) for his neighbours to notice.
+It’s an inconspicuous, almost anonymous locale for an inconspicuous, almost anonymous man – a man so inconsequential that it took months (and an abundance of flies) for his neighbours to notice.

 The workers treating death as commonplace contrasts against the narrator’s contemplation of the life stories left behind.

-The workers don’t care about the relics in this flat.
+The workers don’t care about the relics.
 There’s no reason why they should.
 But the narrator does care.
 The usual experience of loss – of mourning, of tears, reflections, and eulogies – is observable by its absence.

 And alerting us to the sheer inertness of this emotional environment – ‘no one cried’ – is to lament that the fragments of this man’s story meant absolutely nothing in the end.